SumoLogic/sumologic-documentation/docs/cse/automation/about-automation-service-and-cloud-siem.md

 Using the Automation Service with Cloud SIEM differs from Cloud SOAR in the following ways:
 * In Cloud SIEM, the Automation Service only supports automated enrichment, notification, and custom action types.
-* Only Automation Service playbooks of the type **CSE** can be triggered from Cloud SIEM.
 * Using the Automation Service with Cloud SIEM does not include the incident and case management features from Cloud SOAR.
 * Playbooks, integrations, and actions in the Automation Service may differ from those in [Cloud SOAR automation](/docs/cloud-soar/automation/).